Holographic entanglement renormalisation for fermionic quantum matter: Topological content of the entanglement spectrum

 where \(P_\chi\) is an operator that projects on to the subset of states \(\left\{ j \right\} \) in \(\left\{ i \right\} \) that are occupied in the configuration \(\chi\).
 This relation between \(G^A\) and the eigenvalues \(\lambda\) then leads to the same conclusion as in the case without the magnetic field: the pole structure of the entanglement spectrum encodes the topological information of the system revealed in eq.\eqref{landau}.
 In the case of zero magnetic field, the topological quantity revealed from the pole structure was a winding number ($\mathcal{W}$), while in the present case it is a Chern number.

 Finally, we reveal the connection between the winding numbers $\mathcal{W}$ in the metallic case and the Chern numbers in the integer quantum Hall system.
-The degeneracy of each Landau level is equal to the number of flux quanta \(\Phi^\prime\) generated by the magnetic field \(B^\prime\).
+The degeneracy of each Landau level is equal to the number of flux quanta \(\Phi\) generated by the magnetic field \(B\).
 Since the total number of particles in the system is fixed, the electronic states of the filled Fermi sea that form the Luttinger volume (in the absence of the external B-field) are redistributed into the Landau levels with the appropriate degeneracy as a strong transverse magnetic field is turned on.
-Thus, we have the constraint that \(\mathcal{C} \times \Phi^\prime\) is a constant, where \(\mathcal{C}\) is the Chern number describing the quantum hall state at flux \(\Phi^\prime\) and equal to the number of filled Landau levels.
-From eq.~\eqref{winding-2}, this constraint helps relate $\mathcal{C}$ to the winding number $\mathcal{W}(\phi^*)$:
+Thus, we have the constraint that the total number of occupied states \(\mathcal{C} \times \Phi\) in the quantum hall system (\(\mathcal{C}\) being the Chern number and equal to the number of filled Landau levels) must be equal to \(\pi \left(N_L^x\right)^2 \), the total number of occupied states in the metallic system.
+Combining eqs.~\ref{Lut_volume} and \ref{winding-2} with this discussion then allows us to relate $\mathcal{C}$ to the winding number $\mathcal{W}(\phi^*)$:

-where \(\lfloor \cdot \rfloor\) is the floor function and returns the largest integer less than or equal to the argument.
+where \(v_2 = 4\pi^2/V\) is the volume of the \(k-\)space unit cell (defined below eq.~\eqref{Lut_volume}) and \(\lfloor \cdot \rfloor\) is the floor function and returns the largest integer less than or equal to the argument.